 The Journal of Assessment in Higher Education applies a Creative Commons license (CC-BY 4.0.) to encourage sharing and reuse of content and to maximize the impact of published research.

-When submitting your manuscript, please be mindful of copyright laws in the United States and (if outside the U.S.) your home country.
+When submitting your manuscript, please be mindful of copyright laws in the United States and (if outside the U.S.) your home country concerning the use of third-party copyrighted materials.
 The Journal of Assessment in Higher Education respects the intellectual property of scholars, students, and publishers, and we ask that you secure appropriate permissions or evaluate whether your incorporation of images, figures, charts, quotations, and other materials falls within the scope of fair use/fair dealing.

 If you are incorporating published materials that you have previously authored, be aware that in many cases, your publisher may now own the copyright and you may need to seek permission to reprint your own work.